imchrisgao/CTFParser/README.md

 # CTFParser
-Parse CTF to to proprietary frame
+Parse CTF to to proprietary frame to feed into market data processing engine